symfony/panther/README.md

 Alternatively (and even for non-Symfony apps), Panther can also leverage the [Goutte](https://github.com/FriendsOfPHP/Goutte) web scraping library, which is an intermediate between the Symfony's and the Panther's test clients.
 Goutte sends real HTTP requests, it is fast and is able to browse any webpage, not only the ones of the application under test.
-But Goutte doesn't support JavaScript and other advanced features because it is entirely written in PHP.
+However, Goutte doesn't support JavaScript and other advanced features because it is entirely written in PHP.

-The fun part is that the 3 libraries implement the exact same API, so you can switch from one to another just by calling the appropriate factory method, and find the good trade off for every single test case (do I need JavaScript, do I need to authenticate to an external SSO server, do I want to access the kernel of the current request...).
+The fun part is that the 3 libraries implement the exact same API, so you can switch from one to another just by calling the appropriate factory method, resulting in a good trade-off for every single test case (Do I need JavaScript?
+Do I need to authenticate with an external SSO server?
+Do I want to access the kernel of the current request? ... etc).

 ```php
 <?php